-Configuration with LANconfig you will find the general WLAN access settings under the configuration area with LANconfig 'WLAN Security' on the 'Stations' tab.
+For configuration with LANconfig you will find the general WLAN access settings under the configuration area 'WLAN Security' on the 'Stations' tab.

 Check that the setting 'filter out data from the listed stations, transfer all other' is activated.
 New stations that are to participate in your wireless network are added with the button 'Stations'.